MikulaJakub/fortran-cpp-binding/README.md

 This repository contains examples that demonstrate simple programs written using a combination of both Fortran and C++ languages.
 While the popularity of C++ is nowadays indisputably higher (mainly because of the wealth of freely available libraries and the ease of their integration with C++ codes), many high performance computing simulations still remain written in Fortran.
 Therefore finding ways for binding the two languages is a great way how to get the best of both of them.

 A wrote a few examples below that demonstrate how Fortran codes can be binded with C++ to visualize the data using the VTK libraries.
-These ideas can be easily translated to larger codes with only a few lines of extra Fortran code to be edited.
+These ideas can be easily translated to larger codes with only a few extra lines of Fortran code to be added.

 # Examples